realprogrammersusevim/nostr-answers/README.md

 The best identifier is your public key.
 Other people can copy and paste your public key into their client and find your profile.

+## Is my handle unique?

+No. Anyone can choose any handle.
+People are distinguished by their public keys.

+## Is Nostr a blockchain?

+Nostr is not a blockchain.
+There is absolutely no blockchain component to the protocol.
+Clients send notes to relays which then store them and can retrieve them if other connected clients wish to have them.